此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Taiwan enjoys strong bipartisan support in the U.S. Congress.
 The House Congressional Taiwan Caucus, established in 2002, currently boasts over 200 members from both the Democratic and Republican parties.
 The Senate Taiwan Caucus, established in 2003, consists of more than 30 Senators.
 Both caucuses are among the largest and most active in the U.S. Congress.

-Through legislative measures and various initiatives, members of U.S. Congress continue to strengthen and advance Taiwan-U.S. partnership in areas such as including bilateral diplomacy, security cooperation, economic exchanges, and collaboration on global development agendas.
+Through legislative measures and various initiatives, members of U.S. Congress continue to strengthen and advance Taiwan-U.S. partnership in areas such as bilateral diplomacy, security cooperation, economic exchanges, and collaboration on global development agendas.

 Members of Congress have also travel to Taiwan to demonstrate strong support for the democracy and the people of Taiwan.
 In 2023, Taiwan welcomed a total of 43 bipartisan members.